 Today, when new maps are needed they are drawn by hand, often by volunteers who participate in so called Mapathons.
 They draw roads and buildings on satellite images, and contribute to Open StreetMap.

-Recently we organized a Mapathon to draw new maps for our clearance teams in Laos.
+For instance, Humanity & Inclusion has been involved in organising numerous Mapathons to draw new maps for our clearance teams in Laos.

 Satellite imagery is readily available to humanitarian organisations, but translating images into maps is an intensive effort.
 Today maps are produced by specialized organisations or in volunteer events such as mapathons, where imagery is annotated with roads, buildings, farms, rivers etc.